-William H. Press, Ph.D., Raymer Professor in the Department of Computer Science at The University of Texas at Austin, will address these urgent issues and argue that scientists should make greater efforts to clearly separate fact-based conclusions from value-based judgments, even when both are useful.
+William H. Press, Ph.D., Raymer Professor in the Department of Computer Science at The University of Texas at Austin, addressed these urgent issues and argued that scientists should make greater efforts to clearly separate fact-based conclusions from value-based judgments, even when both are useful.

 Join the conversation online with #BakerCivSci.